-name: Date:
+Date:

-with the Deputy Principal within one cale n the Deputy Principal before you complet
+ged with the Deputy Principal within one of a from the Deputy Principal before you com

-eal an assessment mark or grade.
-Appe ot followed.
-An appeal cannot be submitted
+ppeal an assessment mark or grade.
+Appea llowed.
+An appeal cannot be submitted on th

-Difficulties in preparation of Alleged deficiencies in tuit Long term illness; The same grounds for white Misreading the timetable; ich disability provisions were received;
+Difficulties in prepara Alleged deficiencies Long term illness; The same grounds for Misreading the timeton or which disability provisions were received; able; or

+Other commitments: such as sporting, cultural or work commitmer nts.

 Course Name:

 Task Number: Task Description:

 Details of your appeal:

-Supporting documentation (list the documents that you are attaching t o this appeal):
+Supporting documentation n (list the documents that you are attachi ing to this appeal):

 Outcome of Appeal

 Student Name:

-Declined / Upheld Reasons:
+Declined / Upheld Reason s:

 Approved by: Signed: Date: